noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 [Well then, let’s go somewhere with a nice view...]

-[...It’s alright...I’ve properly... planned for that.]
+[...It’s alright...
+I’ve properly... planned for that.]

 [Unnn?
 Do you know a place like that?]